zowe/docs-site/docs/user-guide/gettingstarted.md

     c.
 Navigate to the target directory on z/OS.

-       After you connect to z/OS and enter your password, you will be entered into the Unix file system.
+       After you connect to z/OS and enter your password, you enter into the Unix file system.
 Navigate to the directory you wish to transfer the Zowe PAX file into.

        - To see what directory you are in, type `pwd`.
        - To switch directory, type `cd`.